 He took pains to characterize himself as a forecaster or “professional bystander” and not a futurist or “advocate for a particular future.”
 He had to recover the lost art of speaking-without-PowerPoint since the Churchill Club folks told him it wasn’t allowed.
-He drew some compelling word pictures but it was ironic that we were in a nice big room at Fenwick where a rear projection screen covered the wall behind him–albeit partially obscured by two portable Churchill Club banners.
+He drew some compelling word pictures but it was ironic that we were in a nice big room at Fenwick and West where a rear projection screen covered the wall behind him–albeit partially obscured by two portable Churchill Club banners.

 The interesting part of the S curve is the twenty years before the inflection point (“take-off point”), the real long tail is the twenty years it takes to be an overnight success.
 In Silicon valley the civilians are surprised only once.
 Nothing new ever works, which matches their expectations, but when it finally does they are surprised.
 Most technologists are surprised twice.
 They stand at the dawn of a new technology and underestimate how long it will take to succeed, become despondent close the inflection point and move on to something else, at which point they underestimate the pervasiveness of the diffusion.